Irwin Rose: Education and early life

 Rose was born in Brooklyn, New York, into a secular Jewish family, the son of Ella (Greenwald) and Harry Royze, who owned a flooring store.
 Rose attended Washington State University for one year prior to serving in the Navy during World War II.
 Upon returning from the war he received his Bachelor of Science degree in 1948 and his PhD in biochemistry in 1952, both from the University of Chicago.
 He did his post-doctoral studies at NYU.

 Career and research

 Rose served on the faculty of Yale School of Medicine's department of biochemistry from 1954 to 1963.
 He then joined the Fox Chase Cancer Center in 1963 and stayed there until he retired in 1995.
 He joined University of Pennsylvania during the 1970s and served as a Professor of Physical Biochemistry.
 He was a distinguished professor-in-residence in the Department of Physiology and Biophysics at the University of California, Irvine School of Medicine at the time his Nobel Prize was announced in 2004.

 Irwin (Ernie) trained several postdoctoral research fellows while at the Fox Chase Cancer Center in Philadelphia.
 These included Art Haas, the first to see Ubiquitin chains, Keith Wilkinson, the one to first identify APF-1 as Ubiquitin, and Cecile Pickart.

 Published work

-When Irwin Rose started on his prizewinning work on ubiquitin he was already very distinguished as an enzymologist.
+When Irwin Rose started on his work on ubiquitin he was already distinguished as an enzymologist.